Back to Blog

 1. Comprehensive CT/MRI imaging to map tumor extent

-2. Flexible laryngoscopy examination
+3. Flexible laryngoscopy and examination under anesthesia

-3. Anesthesia fitness evaluation
+5. Anesthesia fitness evaluation including airway assessment

-4. Detailed discussion of risks and benefits
+9. Detailed discussion of risks, benefits, and expected outcomes

 During Surgery

-• Duration: Typically 2-4 hours
+• Duration: Typically 2-4 hours (varies with tumor size and complexity)

-• Tumor removed with precise margins
+• Tumor removed en bloc with precise margins (typically 1 cm or more)

-• Specimen sent for pathology confirmation
+• Specimen oriented and sent for detailed pathology analysis

 Post-Operative Recovery

-• Day 1-2: Start liquids, begin mobilization
+• Day 1-2: Start clear liquids, advance to full liquids, begin mobilization and sitting out of bed

 Real-World Outcomes